Standards for VET Regulators

 - report and respond to requests from the Industry and Skills Council

-- make service standards publicly available, and regularly review their performance against these service standards and the regulator Standards.
+- make service standards publicly available and regularly review their performance against these service standards and the regulator Standards.

-In regulating RTOs, ASQA applies a risk-based approach and applies the risk assessment framework as required by the National Vocational Education and Training Regulator Act 2011.
-This means that regulatory actions and decisions are informed through data analysis and intelligence about emerging risks to quality outcomes in the VET sector.
+Regulatory actions and decisions are informed through data analysis and intelligence about emerging risks to quality outcomes in the VET sector.
 This intelligence is gathered through activities such as: